Have you seen Newts return to mate?

 It’s fascinating!
 If you capture it on video or photograph please share with us all on our Facebook group - Waterside Nursery - Ponds, Plants and Wildlife UK.

-- Newts return to mate in their breeding ponds in Spring when the night time temperature regularly reaches 10C.
+- Newts return to mate in their breeding ponds in Spring when the night time temperature regularly reaches below 10C.

 - They travel at night for safety from predators.

-- You should provide plenty of cover around the pond for the breeding adults.
+- You need to provide plenty of cover around the pond for the breeding adults.

 - Ponds without fish are more successful for breeding newts.

-- If you are lucky, you can watch the courtship ritual (often at night) as the male dances around the female flashing his orange belly and swishing his tail to get her attention.
+- The male dances around the female flashing his orange belly and swishing his tail with a silver stripe.

-For more info and images on Newts and their lifecycle see our Tips and Advice page: How to help the newts in your pond.
+For more info and images on Newts and their life cycle see our Tips and Advice page: How to help the newts in your pond.